 Rivian rolls back price hike after customer backlash

-March 3 (Reuters) - Rivian Automotive Inc RIVN.O rolled back price hikes on electric vehicles booked before March 1 on Thursday, days after facing backlash from customers following a 20% price hike.
+March 3 (Reuters) - Rivian Automotive Inc RIVN.O on Thursday rolled back price hikes on electric vehicles booked before March 1, days after facing backlash from customers following a 20% price jump.

-Prices for preorders as of March 1 will roll back to the previous price and customers who canceled orders can reinstate them, Chief Executive RJ Scrainge said in a letter.
+Prices for preorders as of March 1 will roll back to the previous price and customers who canceled orders can reinstate them, Chief Executive RJ Scaringe said in a letter to clients.

 The Amazon-backed company said on Tuesday it had increased selling prices of its vehicles by about 20% due to inflationary pressures and higher component costs.